tyseraph/neutron_reaction/README.md

 - Separate modules for UI components and pages
 - Basic test structure using `pytest`
-- Nuclide selection page displays an interactive N–Z chart where selected nuclides are highlighted and listed
+- Nuclide selection page displays an interactive N–Z chart where each nuclide is drawn as a colored block.
+Selected nuclides are highlighted and listed beneath the chart

 ## Getting Started